bookofproofs/bookofproofs.github.io/_sources/history/18th-century/euler.md

 * Mechanica was followed by another important work in rational mechanics, this time Euler's two volume work on naval science.
 * Euler here also begins developing the kinematics and dynamics of rigid bodies, introducing in part the differential equations for their motion.
 * Of course hydrostatics had been studied since Archimedes, but Euler gave a definitive version.
-* In 1765 Euler published another major work on mechanics Theoria motus corporum solidorum Ⓣ(Theory of the motion of solid bodies) in which he decomposed the motion of a solid into a rectilinear motion and a rotational motion.
+* In 1765 Euler published another major work on mechanics "Theoria motus corporum solidorum" Ⓣ(Theory of the motion of solid bodies) in which he decomposed the motion of a solid into a rectilinear motion and a rotational motion.
 * He considered the Euler angles and studied rotational problems which were motivated by the problem of the precession of the equinoxes.
 * Euler's work on fluid mechanics is also quite remarkable.
 * He published a number of major pieces of work through the 1750s setting up the main formulae for the topic, the continuity equation, the Laplace velocity potential equation, and the Euler equations for the motion of an inviscid incompressible fluid.
 * Euler contributed to knowledge in many other areas, and in all of them he employed his mathematical knowledge and skill.
-* In fact Euler's lunar theory was used by Tobias Mayer in constructing his tables of the moon.
+* Euler's lunar theory was used by Tobias Mayer in constructing his tables of the moon.
 * In 1765 Mayer's widow received £3000 from Britain for the contribution the tables made to the problem of the determination of the longitude, while Euler received £300 from the British government for his theoretical contribution to the work.
 * Cartography was another area that Euler became involved in when he was appointed director of the St Petersburg Academy's geography section in 1735.
 * Euler, in Berlin by the time of its publication, proudly remarked that this work put the Russians well ahead of the Germans in the art of cartography.